SpaCE-Lab-MSU/warmXtrophic/README.md

 plant_comp_diversity_calculations_L2.R: This script takes the cleaned plant composition data and calculates species diversity metrics, including Shannon index, Simpson index, and species richness.
 It outputs a separate csv containing these calculated variables, which are needed for further scripts on analyses and plotting.

-All other L2 files are labelled with either "analyses" or "plots" in the file name (e.g., "herbivory_analyses_L2.R and herbivory_plots_L2.R").
+All other L2 files are labeled with either "analyses" or "plots" in the file name (e.g., "herbivory_analyses_L2.R and herbivory_plots_L2.R").
 Also included in the file name is the response variable that is being analyzed or plotted.

 ## Contributors